TMJ/TMD Therapy – St. Peters, MO

 Relieving Jaw Pain & Restoring Your Smile

 If you’re experiencing jaw pain or difficulty when opening and closing your mouth, you may have an oral health concern called TMJ dysfunction.
 Those with this condition can experience serious pain when speaking, chewing, yawning, and even sharing a smile.
 The good news is, you don’t have to just live with the pain and discomfort.
-The team at Cayo Dental Care in St. Peters can help.
 We offer diagnosis and conservative treatments for those who have TMJ dysfunction, and we can help you to relieve your pain and enjoy comfortable function again.
 During six month dental exams, we’ll screen for this disorder, but you should call us in our St. Peters dental office right away to schedule a consultation if you’re experiencing jaw pain or other warnings signs we’ll review below.
 The sooner we begin treatment for this condition, the easier it will be to help you reclaim pain free jaw motion.

 What is TMJ Dysfunction?